 Personal Social Health Education (PSHE)

-At Bishop Monkton School we believe children should learn to respect and care for themselves, each other, all adults, their community and their environment to enable them to be informed, active, responsible and healthy citizens.
+At Bishop Monkton School we believe all children should flourish.
+Learning to respect and care for themselves, one another, their community and environment and enabling them to grow up to be informed, active, responsible and healthy citizens is vital.

-This aim is achieved through discrete PSHE lessons, delivering the North Yorkshire PSHE and Citizenship curriculum, and through our school ethos and culture.
-PSHE is explored through regular circle time, a formal PSHE curriculum, collective worship time, the school value and British value, enhancement days, themed weeks and extra-curricular activities.
+This aim is achieved through discrete PSHE lessons, delivering the PSHE and Citizenship curriculum from the PSHE Association, and through our school ethos and culture.
+PSHE is explored through regular circle time, a formal PSHE curriculum, collective worship, the school value and British value, enhancement days, themed weeks and extra-curricular activities.